nameis-DarkRaven/260-startup-example/README.md

 ![Mock](voterMockUI.jpg)

-Here is a sequence diagram that shows how to people would interact with the backend to vote.
+Here is a sequence diagram that shows how two people would interact with the backend to vote.

 ```mermaid
 sequenceDiagram